-List of World Heritage Sites in India identified by UNESCO
+List of All UNESCO World Heritage Sites in India- Latest Updates

 2. Ajanta caves: The Ajanta Caves in Aurangabad district of Maharashtra state of India are about 30 rock-cut Buddhist cave monuments which constructed from the 2nd century BCE to about 480 or 650 CE.
 These paintings are magnum opus of Buddhist religious art, with figures of the Buddha and depictions of the Jataka tales (stories related to the life Lord Buddha).
 The Ajanta Caves have been a UNESCO World Heritage Site in 1983.

 3. Ellora Caves: Ellora is an archaeological site 29 km (18 mi) north-west of the city of Aurangabad in the Indian state of Maharashtra, built by Kalachuri, Chalukya and Rashtrakuta dynasties during (6th and 9th centuries).

 The 34 "caves" are actually structures excavated out of the vertical face of the Charanandri hills.
 These caves are dedicated to Hindu, Buddhist and Jain religions.
 The 17 Hindu (caves 13–29), 12 Buddhist (caves 1–12) and 5 Jain (caves 30–34) caves, built in proximity.
 The Ellora Caves were designated a UNESCO World Heritage Site in 1983.

 4. The Taj Mahal : The Taj Mahal is located on the right bank of the Yamuna River in a vast Mughal garden that encompasses nearly 17 hectares, in the Agra District in Uttar Pradesh.
 It was built by Mughal Emperor Shah Jahan in memory of his wife Mumtaz Mahal with construction starting in 1632 AD and completed in 1648 AD.